kljr/SpringboardVM/README.md

 > Apache

 * `aprel` - restart apache
-* `druvpro` - provision virtual hosts for new installations, create the site, database, and drush aliases.
+* `drprov` - provision virtual hosts for new installations, create the site, database, and drush aliases.

 > DB

-* `dwdump` - dump all databases to backup
+* `drdump` - dump all databases to backup

 ## Drush global install